maxp-hover/Gemmy/README.md

 Specifically, look at the constants defined on Gemmy::Patches.
 There is one module for each of the core classes being patched.
-Each individual method is also contained in its own module (for the sake of, well, modularity).
+Each individual method is also contained in its own module.